-Crunchy on the outside, soft & chewy on the inside, these pumpkin chocolate chip cookies are a MUST any time of year!
-They’re a genuine improvement on regular Chocolate Chip Cookies with the addition of pumpkin and spices.
-Like all my sweets, these cookies won’t cause a blood sugar spike or added pounds, if you use the suggested natural non-glycemic sweeteners.
-Even better, this recipe uses Paleo 100% chocolate chips!
+Crunchy on the outside, chewy on the inside, Pumpkin Chocolate Chip Cookies are a MUST any time of year!
+Pumpkin and spices add rich earthy flavor to Chocolate Chip Cookies.
+Free of gluten, grains and glycemic sweeteners, these cookies can’t spike blood sugar or bring added pounds, if you use one of the suggested natural non-glycemic sweeteners.
+Even better, this recipe uses unsweetened 100% chocolate chips!
 Hooray!
-The big problem with chocolate chips is that most are loaded with sugar.
-Even dark chocolate chips are legally anywhere from 35% to 70% cacao, which means they’re 30% to 65% sugar.
+The problem with chocolate chips is that most are loaded with sugar.
+Yucch!
+Even dark chocolate is legally anywhere from 35% to 70% cacao, which means the rest is 30% to 65% sugar.
 Eeek!
-Since all sugars are toxic, I buy Pascha 100% Cacao Organic Dark Chocolate Baking Chips Unsweetened at my local health food store, or find them online at Vitacost.com.
+Since all sugars are dangerously destabilizing for the metabolism, I buy Pascha 100% Cacao Organic Dark Chocolate Baking Chips Unsweetened at my local health food store.
+Or you can find them online at Vitacost.com.
 Woo hoo!
-The Paleo diet is sugar-free, and so are Pascha chocolate chips.
-Or you can substitute unsweetened cacao nibs.
-Keep the chips frozen until you’re ready to add them at the last minute, and push them in towards the center of the dough ball so they stay intact and don’t completely melt during baking.
-Enjoy!
+The Paleo diet is sugar-free, organic, GMO-free, and so are Pascha chocolate chips.
+If you don’t find Pascha chips, you can substitute unsweetened cacao nibs.
+BTW – I suggest you keep the chocolate chips in the freezer until you’re ready to add them at the last minute.
+Then press the cold chips in towards the center of the dough ball so they stay intact and don’t melt away during baking.
+Enjoy these cookies!
 Makes about 60 cookies.

 - 2 large eggs

 - 1/2 cup pumpkin or squash pulp (100 grams) cooked and well drained. (if mixing by hand, mashed)

 - 1 tablespoon pure vanilla extract